dnstech/TypeScriptModuleMigrationPlan/README.md

 * TODO: Develop a process for either automated or manual migration of existing references.

 ## How to build this sample
-1. Make sure you have TypeScript 3.8 installed and in your path
+1. Make sure you have TypeScript 3.8  (or later) installed and in your path using:<br>`npm install typescript -g`
+2. Change to the root solution folder and run:<br>`tsc --build --watch`

-2. Run `tsc --build --watch'   That's it!
+That's it!
 You now have a live compiling project.

 ## How to add a new module
 1. Create a module folder e.g. ModuleE
+2. Create a Global module exports file e.g. index.ts or Module.ts This is where you can republish exports for other modules to import, this isn't absolutely necessary but provides for a cleaner abstract.
-2. Create a tsconfig.json file in that folder with the following content:
+3. Create a tsconfig.json file in that folder with the following content:

 ```
 {